 They also found that cervical adjustments increased levels of neuropeptides higher than thoracic manipulations.

-What this whole study tells us is that you are getting more than just a better range of motion when you get your chiropractic adjustments.
-You're getting positive effects on the entire nervous system that are making widespread changes in your entire body.
-You're getting pain control in an instant from educated human touch.
+What this whold study tells us is that your results are greater than just a better range of motion after your chiropractic adjustments.
+You’re entire nervous system changes positively and this creates widespread changes in your entire body.
+You receive pain control instantly from educated human touch.

 And now it can't be disputed.
 Chiropractic works and now we know why it's better than pain-killing drugs with side effects.Reference